IonCaza/resume/README.md

 ### v2.3.0

 * Printing is in a usable state.
 On the Experience page, you can now Print (Cmd + P / Ctrl + P) accurately
+* Breakpoints are added dynamically after the page is rendered

 ### v2.2.0